Q: Are you only open to Rutgers employees?

 Q: Is there a lot of staff turnover?

-A: R-LDCC has employees with 5, 10, 15 and 30 years of service!
+A: R-LDCC has employees with 5, 10, and 15 years of service!
 Likewise, there are several others who have joined us much more recently.

 Q: Are meals included?